 found that a yoga program was more effective in treating low back pain

 than another exercise regimen or educating yourself about proper back care.
-In October 2007 the American College of Physicians and the American Pain Society released guidelines that recommend therapies that include massage, Viniyoga (a gentle, therapeutic yoga style), INVALID ARTICLE ID, and spinal manipulation for persistent back pain.
+In October 2007 the American College of Physicians and the American Pain Society released guidelines that recommend therapies that include massage, Viniyoga (a gentle, therapeutic yoga style), acupuncture, and spinal manipulation for persistent back pain.

 More about alternative therapies